FarooqAR/drs/README.md

 - Setup `.env` file.
 It should look like the file named `sample.env` given in the root folder.

+- Create an empty database.

+- Initialize the DB

+  `npm run dbinit`

+  If the above command shows any errors, make sure again that your SQL Server is running and you have added correct info in `.env` file.

 - Run!

   `npm run dev`